quii/go-specs-greet/README.md

 }
 ```

-Update `main.go` to import and use the handler instead
+Update `main.go` to import and use the handler instead.

 ```go
 package main